Iterative Refinement

 Documented: August 12, 2024

-The COSMIC Framework predicted that quantum error correction would follow information optimization principles, producing exponential error suppression as qubit count increases, specifically error rates halving with each additional qubit layer when properly optimized.
-This emerged from the information processing efficiency principle: quantum systems minimize entropy production by optimizing information flow, and as system size increases, the optimization becomes more effective rather than less.
+The COSMIC Framework predicted exponential error suppression as qubit count increases, specifically error rates halving with each additional qubit layer when properly optimized.

-Google Willow (Dec 9, 2024): Below-threshold quantum error correction achieved.
-Factor of 2 reduction per surface code distance increase (3→5→7 grid).
+Google Willow (Dec 9, 2024): Factor of 2 reduction per surface code distance increase (3→5→7 grid).
 First demonstration of exponential, not linear, error scaling in a real quantum system.
 Exact match to the prediction made four months earlier.

 Scientific Impact